nus-cs2113-AY2425S1/ip/docs/README.md

 Users are welcome to edit the save file if they wish to do so

-However, if the tasks are modified to a different format than what is accepted by the system, then the modified tasks may be incorrectly registered by Doug
+However, if the tasks are modified to a different format than what is accepted by the system, then the modified tasks may be incorrectly registered by Doug.
+Take caution when doing so.